 3.7.2 Common Predefined Macros

 The common predefined macros are GNU C extensions.
-They are available with the same meanings regardless of the machine or operating system on which you are using GNU C. Their names all start with double underscores.
+They are available with the same meanings regardless of the machine or operating system on which you are using GNU C or GNU Fortran.
+Their names all start with double underscores.